Frequently Asked Questions at the Museum and Memorial

 Where is the front entrance located?

 The front entrance is located on the South side of the complex.
 Look for bronze doors at the bottom of the ramps by the fountain.
-The bronze doors are located directly under etched lettering with the Museum’s name.
+The bronze doors are located directly under etched lettering with the National WWI Museum and Memorial’s name.

 Can I visit the top of the Tower?

 Yes, tickets for admission are available when the Tower is open.
 The Liberty Memorial Tower has a 217-foot-high, open-air observation deck.
 To reach the top of the Tower, guests ride an elevator and climb 45 steps.
-Like the Museum, tripods and standalone lighting equipment are not allowed.
+Like the Museum and Memorial, tripods and standalone lighting equipment are not allowed.

 Is there an ATM on property?